Isola Madre on Lake Maggiore. Claudia Gori for Lonely Planet

 Poke around ancient relics

 Children and ancient ruins don’t always make for holiday bliss.
 But even the most hard-to-please kids will be impressed by Rome’s Colosseum or the ghostly remains of Pompeii.
-Needless to say, these sites get very busy so consider visiting in the afternoon when temperatures have cooled and the throngs thinned.
-For somewhere less crowded, try the southern city of Matera where your kids can nose around ancient cave dwellings known as Sassi.
+(Prepare for crowds, and pack plenty of sun protection.)
+For somewhere less crowded, try the southern city of Matera, where your kids can nose around ancient cave dwellings known as Sassi.

 Go wildlife watching

-As well as Rome’s zoo and Genoa’s aquarium, Italy provides plenty of scope for wildlife encounters.
-Dolphins ply the waters of Taranto and can be seen – if you’re lucky – on boat tours.
+It’s easy to spot majestic creatures at Rome’s zoo and Genoa’s aquarium – but Italy provides plenty of scope for wildlife encounters in the wild, too.
+If you’re lucky, you can spot dolphins plying the waters of Taranto during boat tours.
 Further north, Marsican brown bears, wolves and chamois roam Abruzzo’s remote national parks.
-You’re unlikely to see one but it’s fun to know you might.
+You’re unlikely to see any of them...but the kids will find it fun to think they might.

-Best things to do in Italy with tweens and teenagers
+Best things to do in Italy with tweens and teens

 Venture up a volcano

-Italy is one of only a handful of countries where you can scrabble around a volcano.
+Italy is one of only a handful of countries where you can scramble around on a volcano without setting off on an advanced expedition.
 Sure-footed teens will have no problems scaling Mt Vesuvius, mainland Europe’s only active volcano.
-Offshore, Mt Etna and Stromboli put on frequent fireworks displays in Sicily.
-But when they’re quiet, they can be visited on guided tours.
+In Sicily, famous Mt Etna and lesser-known Stromboli put on frequent fireworks displays.
+But when they’re quiet, you can explore their barren slopes on guided tours.

 Explore underground

-Italy’s underworld provides rich pickings for subterranean adventures.
+Italy’s subterranean attractions provide rich pickings for unforgettable adventures.
 In Rome and Naples, you can plunge into creepy catacombs to see where the early Christians buried their dead.
-For stalagmites and stalactites, there are several spectacular cave networks, including the Grotte di Frasassi in Le Marche, Tuscany’s Grotta del Vento, and the Grotte di Castellana in Puglia.
+In Perugia, tour the Rocca Paolina, an Etruscan and Roman fortress that lies beneath the city.
+Stalagmites and stalactites abound at spectacular cave networks throughout the country, including the Grotte di Frasassi in Le Marche, Tuscany’s Grotta del Vento, and the Grotte di Castellana in Puglia.

 Become a football fan

-Seeing one of Italy’s top football (soccer) teams in action can be a thrilling experience.
-To cheer on Juventus, head to the Allianz Stadium in Turin.
-Fans of Milan’s two teams (AC Milan and Inter) should make for the San Siro Stadium while supporters of Roma and arch-rival Lazio can catch their team at Rome’s Stadio Olimpico.
-Check the clubs’ websites for match details.
-If you can’t make a game, all three stadiums can be visited on guided tours.
+Seeing one of Italy’s top football (soccer) teams in action can be a thrilling experience for the young (as well as the young at heart).
+To cheer on Juventus, head to Allianz Stadium in Turin.
+Fans of Milan’s two teams (AC Milan and Inter) should make for the San Siro Stadium, while supporters of Roma and archrival Lazio can catch their team at Rome’s Stadio Olimpico.
+Check the clubs’ websites for match details; if you can’t make a game, you can take guided tours of all three stadiums.

 Family-friendly accommodation is plentiful in Italy.
-Good options include self-catering apartments and farm stays (agriturismi) which provide space and sometimes even animals to pet.
-Seaside resort hotels are also well set up for families with many offering babysitting services and private beach access.
+Self-catering apartments are found throughout the country, while farm stays (agriturismi) provide ample space and sometimes the chance to pet animals.
+Seaside resort hotels are also well set up for families, with many offering babysitting services and access to private beaches.

-Italy has an efficient train network which makes traveling between cities fairly straightforward.
-Connections to popular seaside resorts are also pretty good, either by train or bus.
+Italy has an efficient train network, which makes traveling between cities fairly straightforward.
+Connections to popular seaside resorts are also pretty reliable, either by train or bus.
 For more remote rural areas, you’ll really need a car.